jkellerman/planets-fact-site/README.md

   .replace(/\.svg/g, "");
 ```

-Each planet has a source link to wikipedia.
-Clicking on the link and going back to the webpage is annoying, especially as this webpage as animations on each load.
-To get around this I used target blank so the link would open up in a new tab.
-I also learned about noreferrer and noopener which is inserted into the html to prevent a type of phishing known as tabnapping.
+Each planet has a source link to Wikipedia.
+Clicking on the link and going back to the webpage is annoying for the user, especially as this webpage has animations on each load.
+To get around this I used target blank so the link would open in a new tab.
+I also learned about noreferrer and noopener which are inserted into the html to prevent a type of phishing known as [tabnapping](https://www.freecodecamp.org/news/how-to-use-html-to-open-link-in-new-tab/).

 ```html
 <a data-wiki href="#" target="_blank" rel="noreferrer noopener">Wikipedia</a>